-Artificial Intelligence (AI) has been at the forefront of conversations about technology and the future of work over the past few years.
+Artificial Intelligence (AI) and the future of work has been at the forefront of technology conversations over the past few years.

 According to Gartner’s 2019 CIO Survey, 37 percent of organisations have implemented AI in some form.

 Deloitte’s 2019 Human Capital Trends report also confirms the already expanding use of AI in workspaces and sees it as an opportunity for the social enterprise.

 AI has the potential to transform and improve processes in the workplace, contributing to optimisation in every form.

 However, according to Forbes, while Artificial Intelligence (AI) has the potential to improve productivity, efficiency and accuracy across an organisation, many fear that the rise of AI will lead to machines and robots replacing human workers and threatening their quality of life.

 As a result, organisations are challenged to reinvent themselves as social enterprises, engaging with stakeholders and cultivating performance in a human way, so they can catch up with technology.

 Deloitte’s Human Capital Trends report comes with a bold call to action for organisations to reinvent the social enterprise.
 It also examines ways in which organisations can drive the reinvention of the workforce, the organisation, and HR on a broad scale, and change every aspect of how they interact with, motivate, and create meaningful experiences for their workforce.